 Early brick building was thus described in The History of Linn County, Iowa.
 “Brick was cheap, labor was low and the cost of erecting these dwellings in that day was much lower than later.
 It is said that Sam Stanbaugh in the early days worked as a brick mason and walked home (from Cedar Rapids) to Bertram every night, the wages paid being about $1.00 per day, which was considered high.”11

-Because of the resources available to make the bricks and the talented craftsmen from Pennsylvania it was natural and fortunate that Mt.
-Vernon should reflect this heritage.
+Because of the resources available to make the bricks and the talented craftsmen from Pennsylvania it was natural and fortunate that Mount Vernon should reflect this heritage.

-Although it is usually difficult to ascertain who built specific buildings, there is evidence that two brothers were responsible for some early brick building in Mt.
-Vernon.
+Although it is usually difficult to ascertain who built specific buildings, there is evidence that two brothers were responsible for some early brick building in Mount Vernon.

 The Albright Brothers